 How Long Does Recovery from Laser Treatment for Varicose Veins Take?

-Once the procedure is complete, you can resume walking and other basic activities right away.
-However, you should avoid strenuous exercise and long periods of sitting or standing until you have fully recovered.
-Your vein doctor will ask you to wear compression stockings for about a week to support healthy circulation, and you will return for a follow-up visit to confirm that the treated vein is closed.
+Once the procedure is completed, you can resume walking and other basic daily activities right away!
+You should avoid strenuous exercise and long periods of sitting or standing until you have fully recovered.
+Your vein doctor will ask you to wear compression stockings for about a week to support healthy circulation, and you will return for a follow-up visit to confirm that the treated vein is fully closed.

 Laser treatment for varicose veins is a popular choice, because it has been shown to be effective in 97 percent of cases.
 The risk of complications is quite low, and most patients do not experience pain or discomfort during the procedure.
 However, if this option isn’t quite right for you, your vein specialist may suggest an alternative.
 Other minimally invasive techniques for closing unhealthy veins include the following:

 - VеnаSеаl – vein glue